 Time resin takes to harden/set completely.

-Whether it is a jewelry item, an item to be preserved, or an art piece, you want it to be crystal clear (unless the project demands a specific color or tint in the resin).
+Whether it is a jewelry item, or an art piece, you want the crystal clear finish (unless the project demands a specific color or tint in the resin).
 A clear or color-free resin might be expensive, but it will give an accurate result.
-Epoxy resin is a clear resin, and polyurethane is opaque white.
+Epoxy resin is a clear resin, but on the contrast polyurethane is opaque white.

 You require a different kind of resin depending on its application.
 For filling molds or objects with solid sides, you need casting resin.
-For objects without sides, you need a thinker and sturdier resin that sits perfectly on the artwork without running down the sides.
+For objects without sides, you need a thicker and more sturdy resin that sits perfectly on the artwork without running down the sides.

 Which Type of Resin Should I Choose?
 Uncovering the Differences

-Here is a brief description of the types of resin used in art and craft and decorative purposes.
+Here is a brief description of the types of resin for art and craft and decorative purposes.

 UV resin is polymerized and cured by energy radiated from UV irradiation devices.
-It is used for bonding and sealing.
-In art and craft, it is used to seal collages and create an enameled look on jewelry.
-It can be used without mixing a hardening agent and takes a few minutes to cure under special UV lamp.
+You can use it for bonding and sealing.
+In art and craft, artists often use it to seal collages and create an enameled look on jewelry.
+It doesn't need a hardening agent and takes only a few minutes to cure under UV lamp.

-It is mainly used for coating and sealing purposes.
-It is used in furniture, floor and plastic coating, and product finishing.
+People use it mainly for coating and sealing purposes, such as furniture, floor and plastic coating, and product finishing.
 Its pot time is a few minutes and can take from minutes to hours to cure.
 Some polyurethane resins have a very quick cure time.
-Their down side is their moisture sensitivity.
+Besides, their another down side is their moisture sensitivity.
 They don’t cure well in humid weather and may require special color additives for the same reason.

-It is the most widely used and popular type of resin.
+It is the most popular type of resin for art fields.
 It is heat resistant and has excellent adhesive properties.
-Its pot time is a few minutes and can take from hours to days to get hard.
-The down side of working with epoxy is that it cannot be buffed and will need an extra layer of resin if you are looking for a smooth and shiny look.
+The pot time is about 30-40 minutes and can take from 24-72 hours to get hard.
+The down side of working with epoxy is that it's a little bit expensive than other type of resin.

 This flexible, low-cost, and heat-resistant resin is used in the construction industry, decorations, and furniture.
-Its pot time is few minutes and can take few minutes to hours to cure.
+Its pot time is few minutes and can take over 12 hours to cure.
 The benefit of using polyester resin is that it cures to a very hard finish and gives a smooth shiny look when sanded and buffed.
 However it turns yellow after some time.

 Applications of Resin in Art and Craft

 Resin became popular because of its application in art and craft.
 Besides industry experts, no one knew about the applications of resins before it hit YouTube and TikTok.
-There are innumerable uses of resin in art and craft.
-Mentioned below are some relatively easier projects you can make using resin.
+As can be seen, there are innumerable uses of resin in art and craft.
+Below are some relatively easier projects you can make using resin.

-Resin is used to make magnificent jewelry pieces.
+You can use resin to make magnificent jewelry pieces.
 Be it pins, pendants, rings, and charms, the options are endless.
-It does not require much experience and supplies to create a resin necklace or earrings for you, your friends and family.
+More importantly, it does not require much experience and supplies to create a resin necklace or earrings for you, your friends and family.
 You can even start your small business of resin jewelry.

-Vintage furniture like old tables or bar stools can be transformed with pennies, broken china, marbles, or bottle caps submerged in resin.
+Transform the vintage furniture like old tables or bar stools with pennies, broken china, marbles, or bottle caps submerged in resin.
 Some people have turned this pastime hobby into a full-fledged business.

-Whimsical items like butterflies, dried flowers, feathers, leaves, pine cones, bugs, etc., can be preserved by adding resin to them.
-When the resin hardens, the item inside will be preserved and converted into paperweights, jewelry items, and even furniture.
+You can add resin to whimsical items like butterflies, dried flowers, feathers, leaves, pine cones, bugs, etc. to preserve them.
+In this way, when the resin hardens, it preserve the items inside and converted them into paperweights, jewelry items, and even furniture.

-Resin is used as part of paint to enhance the colors, look, and finish of painting and used for the coating to make it waterproof.
-A marbleized abstract painting can be made by mixing epoxy resin with paints.
+Resin is used as part of paint to enhance the colors, look, and finish of painting.
+After that, it can coat the painting to make it waterproof.
+With this intention, you can make a marbleized abstract painting by mixing epoxy resin with paints.
 You can also incorporate resin with fluid pouring to create a lacing effect in paintings.

 Resin is the main component of any resin art project.
-If you use resin for coating applications it is called epoxy resin and when you use resin for filling in the molds it is called casting resin.
-However, any resin in 1:1 proportion of resin and hardener can be used.
+If you use resin for coating applications, it's called epoxy resin.
+When you use resin for filling in the molds, it's called casting resin.
+However, you can use any resin in 1:1 proportion of resin and hardener.

-For any resin art project, you need your measurements to be accurate.
-For this, you need mixing cups with measurement lines to ensure you add the right amount of resin and hardener.
+For any resin art project, you need accurate measurements.
+Therefore, you need mixing cups with measurement lines to ensure you add the right amount of resin and hardener.
 You may need more cups depending on the number of colors used in the project.

 You can buy resin stir sticks or regular Popsicle sticks to stir the mixture (get a separate stick for every cup to avoid color mixing).

-To protect your hands and eyes from resin and colors/paint splashes, you need disposable gloves and safety glasses.
+To protect your hands and eyes from resin and colors/paint splashes, make sure you wear disposable gloves and safety glasses.

 Is Resin Dangerous?
 Safety Measures while working with resin

 Resin is a chemical compound.
-Although working with epoxy resin is relatively safer as it is considered non-toxic, if mishandled, it can cause serious injuries.
+Although working with epoxy resin is relatively safe as it is considered non-toxic, if mishandled, it can cause serious injuries.

 When is Epoxy Resin Dangerous?

 Epoxy resin can be dangerous in its certain forms.
 Epoxy resin has three forms: cured, uncured and dust.
 When epoxy is cured (hardened) it is the safest.
 Uncured epoxy is the liquid form of epoxy.
-When it is mixed with the hardening agent, an exothermic reaction occurs and one should take necessary precautionary measures during this process.
-When a surface is smoothened, dust particles fly in the air and one should wear a respirator and glasses during this stage.
+When mixing with the hardening agent, an exothermic reaction occurs and one should take necessary precautionary measures during this process.
+When smoothen a surface, dust particles fly in the air and one should wear a respirator and glasses during this stage.